top of page

 In 1966, Gene Davis began teaching at the Corcoran School of Art, becoming a permanent member of the faculty.
 His works are included in many public and private collections as well as the Corcoran Gallery of Art, Solomon R. Guggenheim Museum, the Phillips Collection in Washington, DC, Walker Art Center in Minneapolis, MN, and the Smithsonian American Art Museum; just to name a few.

 Davis's paintings tend to repeat particular colors in order to create a sense of rhythm and repetition with variations.
-"Taffy," 1968 is a wonderful example of Davis at the height of his skill.
-Colors are repeated across the canvas forcing the eye to dance about looking for ebbs and flows of interactions.
-Colored lines are arranged as pairs or discreet groupings of alternating colors to keep the eye moving.
-Adjacent colors push and pull lines of color away and towards the viewer in a seemingly ever ending orchestration.
-The eyes of the viewer are being expertly manipulated by Davis in a color and field interaction, ever seeking a way to resolve the composition.
-Perfectly titled by Gene Davis, "Taffy" suggests the candy making process of the pulling and twisting of the stretchy candy confection, A wonderful work for any modern art collection!
+Davis has said, "I never plan my color more than five stripes ahead and often change my mind before I reach the third stripe."
+The titles of his paintings were inspired by the whimsy of Paul Klee and were determined after the paintings were complete; and some of Davis's more famous paintings titles are derived from sweet treats such as "Licorice Stick," "Lemon Ice," "Popsicle," "Raspberry Icicle," and "Apricot Ripple."
+"Taffy," 1968 is a wonderful example of Davis at the height of his skill and the work is composed of 64 colored strips.
+Colors of varying light values are repeated across the canvas forcing the eye to dance about looking for ebbs and flows of interactions.
+Often the stripes are arranged as pairs or discreet groupings of alternating colors to keep the eye moving.
+Adjacent colors push and pull lines of color both away and towards the viewer in a seemingly ever ending orchestration.
+The viewer's eyes are being expertly manipulated by Davis in a figure to ground interaction, ever seeking a way to resolve the composition.
+An absolutely fantastic painting that is perfect for any modern art collection!

 #GeneDavis #colorfield #art #artwork #artist #untitledartgallery #OpArt #WashingtonColorSchool